drasill/bga-coinche/docs/rules-en.md

 ## Step 1: the bidding

-* Each player (starting with the first player) will bid for his team the number of points he hopes doing, while choosing a trump color.
+* Each player (starting with the first player) will bid for his team the number of points he hopes doing, while choosing a trump suit.

 * Bidding starts at 82 points, meaning half of the game points, and goes up 10 by 10 (or more)